MaNicolas/AdTestingWithCypress/README.md

 Here is my automation testing using Cypress.

-I did not know whether you are working with Cucumber or not, so I created 2 different tests:
+This repository contains 2 different tests:
-- 'cypress\integration\automationTest.js' is a simple js file and runs my automation test
+- 'cypress\integration\automationTest.js' is a simple .js file and runs my automation test
 - 'cypress\integration\Cucumber\testWithCucumber.feature' is a feature file working with Cucumber and BDD syntax.

 What do you need in order to run the test: